Mubasher0755/e-portfolio/Week2.md

 # e-portfolio-1-Artificial-Intelligence

-A collection of artefacts reflecting what I've learned about Artificial Intelligence this week[cite: 1].
+A collection of artefacts reflecting what I've learned about Artificial Intelligence this week

 ---